 6.9.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.9 iapplies to Ada when runtime checks are suppressed.

 All array indexing is checked automatically in Ada, and raises an exception when indexes are out of bounds.
 This is checked in all cases of indexing, including when arrays are passed to subprograms.

 An explicit suppression of the checks can be requested by use of pragma Suppress, in which case the vulnerability would apply; however, such suppression is easily detected, and generally reserved for tight time-critical loops, even in production code.